geometric-intelligence/ece594n/hw-geomviz/README.md

 - Deadline: Monday 01/30/2023
 - Team of 1-4 students.

+You will continue the work done by last year's ECE 594n to integrate their contributions into the open-source Python package Geomstats.

 ## Register your team

 First come, first serve.
 Send a message on slack to register your team.